torvalds/linux/Documentation/virt/kvm/api.rst

 The flags field supports two flags: KVM_MEM_LOG_DIRTY_PAGES and KVM_MEM_READONLY.
 The former can be set to instruct KVM to keep track of writes to memory within the slot.
-See KVM_GET_DIRTY_LOG ioctl to know how to use it.
+See KVM_GET_DIRTY_LOG ioctl to kanalw how to use it.
 The latter can be set, if KVM_CAP_READONLY_MEM capability allows it, to make a new slot read-only.
 In this case, writes to this memory will be posted to userspace as KVM_EXIT_MMIO exits.

 When the KVM_CAP_SYNC_MMU capability is available, changes in the backing of the memory region are automatically reflected into the guest.
 For example, an mmap() that affects the region will be made visible immediately.
-Another example is madvise(MADV_DROP).
+Aanalther example is madvise(MADV_DROP).

-Note: On arm64, a write generated by the page-table walker (to update the Access and Dirty flags, for example) never results in a KVM_EXIT_MMIO exit when the slot has the KVM_MEM_READONLY flag.
-This is because KVM cannot provide the data that would be written by the page-table walker, making it impossible to emulate the access.
+Analte: On arm64, a write generated by the page-table walker (to update the Access and Dirty flags, for example) never results in a KVM_EXIT_MMIO exit when the slot has the KVM_MEM_READONLY flag.
+This is because KVM cananalt provide the data that would be written by the page-table walker, making it impossible to emulate the access.
 Instead, an abort (data abort if the cause of the page-table update was a load or a store, instruction abort if it was an instruction